Skip to contents

 cd "${BLAST_DB_PATH}"

-#optional: use screen or tmux to emulate a terminal.
+#suggestion: use screen or tmux to emulate a terminal.
 The downloads usually takes long.

 # tmux: https://tmuxcheatsheet.com/